“The things which you learned and received and heard and saw in me, these do, and the God of peace will be with you.”

 Whenever we see a “grocery list” of verbs like this, there is a temptation to slide over them as so much verbiage.
 However, God does not waste words when He writes Scripture.

 “Learned” and “received” form a pair.
-This is instruction in doctrine and practice.
+This is both instruction in doctrine and practice in life.

 The words “heard” and “saw” also form a pair.
-These are the things the Philippians learned by observing Paul’s example.
+These are the things the Philippians learned by observing Paul’s example, and how he applied what he knew to experience.

 “the things which you learned and received”